pkuGenuine/pkuGenuine.github.io/notes/programming_language/rust/overview.md

 Function bodies are made up of a series of <u>statements</u> optionally ending in an <u>expression</u>.

+Expressions evaluate to a resulting value.
+Such as `5 + 6`, which is an expression that evaluates to the value `11`.
+Calling a function is also an expression, which evaluates to the function's return value.

 Statements are instructions that perform some action and do not return a value.
-Expressions evaluate to a resulting value.

 Creating a variable and assigning a value to it with the `let` keyword is a statement.